rehierl/abstract-properties/17-x-hierarchies-3/17-2-iso-Hpre-Hs-Hlen/1-1-iso-Tree-Hpre.md

 Forming a document tree from a sequence of pre-order traces is more challenging.
-That is because unlike hierarchies of rooted paths, there is no direct method which would allow to easily maintain a current rooted path.
-That path however must be maintained since one must be able to determine the parent of the next current node.
+That is because unlike hierarchies of rooted paths, there is no direct method which would allow to easily maintain a rooted path.
+That path however must be maintained since one must be able to determine the parent of the current node.

 Recall that the characteristic element (CE) of a pre-order trace is its very first node.
 That is, the first node of a trace determines the node that trace